pranay-surya/Matplotlib/README.md

 # Data Visualization Practice ( Matplotlib )

-This repository contains **basic Matplotlib practice files** focused on understanding **line plots and double line plots** using Python.
+This repository contains **basic Matplotlib practice files** focused on understanding **some basic plotting** using Python.

-Currently, the repository includes **two files** demonstrating fundamental plotting concepts.
+This repository ongoing.

 ---